Milligan White Family History

 They celebrated their fiftieth wedding anniversary at Bon Accord on New Year’s Day, 1951.
 John died in May of 1952 of a liver ailment.
 Until Edith’s death from congestive heart failure in 1960, she lived with her daughter Thalia “down home” .

-In 1949 two photographs were taken that show most of the family, children, in-laws and grandchildren (excepting those born after that date).
+In 1949 two photographs were taken that show most of the family, children, in-laws and grandchildren.

 jacksiblingsspouses1949-50 cousins1949